Tyrol: 14 vacationers break into the frozen Pragser Wildsee

-Breaking through ice – rescue workers have to rescue more than a dozen people
+Breaking into ice – rescue workers have to rescue more than a dozen people

 Already on Easter Sunday was like that Tyrolean newspaper reported two accidents.
 First, a family of three from Milan and their dog fell into the ice-cold water, and a little later an excursion group from Udine was also caught.
 Both cases went relatively lightly thanks to the courageous intervention of passing walkers and the notified rescue workers.
 After the state fire brigade had completely closed off the Pragser Wildsee in view of the events, despite all the warnings, several people entered the ice surface again on Easter Monday.
 This carelessness ended particularly dramatically for a group of eight walkers who broke into the lake with a seven-month-old baby.

-Tyrol: baby in mortal danger, mayor desperate: “I don’t know what else you can do”
+South Tyrol: baby in mortal danger, mayor desperate: “I don’t know what else can be done”

 The baby had to stay in the frosty water for almost half an hour and then on the ice surface of the Pragser Wildsee, his body temperature was finally only 26 degrees Celsius.
 Together with the mother, the rescue workers brought the baby by helicopter to the Innsbruck University Hospital, where the doctors treated the child, who was in mortal danger, in the intensive care unit.
 The infant has been stabilized since Tuesday (April 19).